alanjones2/Alan-Jones-article-code/Wikitable/draft2.md

 But Pandas comes to the rescue by first of all allowing us to scrape the data from Wikipedia tables and second to clean up that data so that we can process it effectively.

-As an example we are going to look at the results for the 2021 Formula 1 season and see how the data can be extracted from the Wikipedia page and then manipulated so that it can be processed and visualised properly.
+As an example we are going to look at the results for the 2021 Formula 1 season and see how the data can be extracted from the Wikipedia page and then manipulated so that it can be processed and visualised nicely.

 Here is what the table looks like: